 After the microorganisms are cultured, tests to identify them and to determine susceptibility and sensitivity to antimicrobial drugs are done.

-Testing of a Microorganism's Susceptibility and Sensitivity to Antimicrobial Drugs
+Testing a Microorganism's Susceptibility and Sensitivity to Antimicrobial Drugs

 Although doctors know in general which antimicrobial drugs are effective against different microorganisms, microorganisms are constantly developing resistance to drugs Antibiotic Resistance Antibiotics are drugs used to treat bacterial infections.
 They are not effective against viral infections and most other infections.
 Antibiotics either kill bacteria or stop them from reproducing... read more that were previously effective.
 Thus, susceptibility testing is done to determine how effective various antimicrobial drugs are against the specific microorganism infecting the person.
-This testing helps doctors determine which drug to use for a particular person's infection (see Selecting an Antibiotic Overview of Response to Drugs Everyone responds to drugs differently.
-The way a person responds to a drug is affected by many factors, including Genetic makeup Age Body size Use of other drugs and dietary supplements (such... read more ).
+This testing helps doctors determine which drug to use for a particular person's infection (see Selecting an Antibiotic Selecting an Antibiotic Antibiotics are drugs used to treat bacterial infections.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more ).

 Cultures are often used for susceptibility testing.
 Once a microorganism has been grown in a culture, doctors add different antimicrobial drugs to see which ones kill the microorganism.
 They also test how sensitive the microorganism is to a drug—that is, whether a small or a large amount of a drug is needed to kill the microorganism (sensitivity testing).
 If a large amount is needed to kill the microorganism in the laboratory, doctors usually do not use that drug.